nperez0111/Tutorials/svg.md

 So let's go into each one
 ## 'CX' Property
-This is telling the computer where you want the center of the circle to be.
+This is telling the computer where you want the center of the circle to be in terms of X.
 ### Example
 ```HTML
 <svg width="100" height="100">